Durhamster/TweetScraper/README.md

 2. Scrape a list of accounts
 3. Get the follower count for a list of accounts
 4. Check a list of handles to see if any are suspended, private, or incorrect.
+5. Scrape tweets based on a keyword search.

 All tweets and follower counts are saved to a formatted excel (.xlsx) file.
 All URLs will be converted to strings if they exceed the limit in excel (65,530).

-> Please note that this only scrapes up to the 500 recent tweets.
+> Please note that this only scrapes up to the 500 recent tweets (the end result may be less than this depending on the account or keyword you are scraping for).
 This can be changed in the script itself.

 ## Installation